 Naming a trust as beneficiary will give you maximum control over your tax-deferred money after you die.
 That’s because the distributions will be paid not to an individual, but into a trust that contains your written instructions stating who will receive the money, how, and when.

 For example, your trust could provide income to your surviving spouse for as long as he or she lives.
 Then, after your spouse dies, the income could go to someone else.
 The trust could even provide periodic income to your children or grandchildren, keeping the rest safe from irresponsible spending and/or creditors.

-Unfortunately, the “stretch” provisions that used to be in effect went away with the SECURE Act of 2021, so the IRA will have to be fully distributed 10 years after death.
+Unfortunately, the “stretch” provisions that used to be in effect went away with the SECURE Act, so the IRA will have to be fully distributed 10 years after death.
 During that time, depending on the terms of the document, the trustee may be able to decide how much should be distributed each year.
 The trustee can withdraw more money if needed to follow your instructions, but the rest can stay in the account and continue to grow tax-deferred.
 You can name anyone as trustee, but many people name a bank or trust company, especially if the trust will exist for a long period of time.

 NAMING A CHARITY AS BENEFICIARY OF YOUR IRA

 If you are planning to leave an asset to charity after you die, a tax-deferred account can be an excellent one to use.
 That’s because the charity will pay no income taxes when it receives the money, and the account will not be included in your taxable estate when you die, reducing the amount your family may have to pay in estate taxes.